 The participants noted that monitoring technologies may not be all that expensive, but that at a minimum, human resource costs need to be taken account of.
 In terms of expressing costs and resulting benefits, it was mentioned that the business case should be built by highlighting the return that could be made from investing in a behaviour change campaign, or that savings should be compared to the cost of purchasing, installing and operating solar panels.

-Discussions were also held on the top of securing buy-in from building users, and how to use communities to effect change.
+Discussions were also held on the topic of securing buy-in from building users, and how to use communities to effect change.
 Participants mentioned the importance of setting goals and asking people to publicly sign up to these goals to strengthen their commitments.
 It was noted also that in communities, it is not essential to target everybody, as if leaders and community ambassadors are targeted, behaviour can change through a ripple effect.
 An innovative approach of participatory budgeting was also discussed (see further reading), wherein energy users in public buildings make a deal with energy providers, and if they are able to reduce their energy use, they get something back.
 Participants also discussed a number of positive behaviour change campaigns which can be taken as examples:

 - The Big Switch Off – A campaign to get public building users to switch off unused devices, which introduced a competitive aspect between buildings;